hickkick/w_new/README.md

 This is a **test version**:

-- All data is stored temporarily (per session)
 - If you clear cookies, history will be lost
 - Not suitable for production or commercial use (yet)